Malayan campaign: Intelligence operations

 Planning for this offensive was undertaken by the Japanese Military Affairs Bureau's Unit 82 based in Taiwan.
 Intelligence on Malaya was gathered through a network of agents which included Japanese embassy staff; disaffected Malayans (particularly members of the Japanese-established Tortoise Society); and Japanese, Korean, and Taiwanese business people and tourists.
 Japanese spies, which included a British intelligence officer, Captain Patrick Stanley Vaughan Heenan, also provided intelligence and assistance.

-Prior to hostilities Japanese intelligence officers like Iwaichi Fujiwara had established covert intelligence offices (or Kikans) that linked up with the Malay and Indian pro-independence organisations such as Kesatuan Melayu Muda in Malaya Indian Independence League.
+Prior to hostilities Japanese intelligence officers like Iwaichi Fujiwara had established covert intelligence offices (or Kikans) that linked up with the Malay and Indian pro-independence organisations such as Kesatuan Melayu Muda and the Indian Independence League.
 The Japanese gave these movements financial support in return for their members providing intelligence and later assistance in determining Allied troop movements, strengths, and dispositions prior to the invasion.

 Through the operation of these networks prior to the invasion the Japanese knew where the Commonwealth forces were based and their unit strengths, had good maps of Malaya, and had local guides available to provide them with directions.

 November 1941

-In November 1941 the British became aware of the large scale buildup of Japanese troops in French Indo-China.
+In November 1941, the British became aware of the large scale buildup of Japanese troops in French Indo-China.
 Thailand was seen to be under threat from this build-up as well as Malaya.
 British strategists had foreseen the possibility of Thailand's Kra isthmus being used by the Japanese to invade Malaya.
 To counteract this potential threat, plans for a pre-emptive invasion of southern Thailand, named Operation Matador, had been drawn up.
 By the time the invasion became highly likely the British decided not to use them for political reasons.